 Why Make Pumpkin Swirl Black Bean Brownies?

 - Freezer-friendly.
 Once these are cooled, I cut them and store them in the freezer.
-Then I pull out just once piece when I’m wanting desert.
+Then I pull out just enough for dessert.

 - Kid-friendly.
 My kids actually ASK for beans.
 (Proud Mama moment, here.)